threefoldfoundation/tft/bsc/bridges/stellar/transfers.md

 # Transferring TFT from Stellar to BSC

-Transfer the TFT to the bridge address **GBFFWXWBZDILJJAMSINHPJEUJKB3H4UYXRWNB4COYQAF7UUQSWSBUXW5** with the target addredssd  in the meme text in a specially encoded way.
+Transfer the TFT to the bridge address **GBFFWXWBZDILJJAMSINHPJEUJKB3H4UYXRWNB4COYQAF7UUQSWSBUXW5** with the target address in the memo text in a specially encoded way.

 ## Encoding the target address